-Pulmonary Arterial Hypertension, also known as PAH, is a condition characterized by an increased blood pressure in the lung vasculature, which is composed of the pulmonary artery, vein, and capillaries.
-Similar to SARS, patients with PAH may experience shortness of breath.
-Other common symptoms are dizziness, fainting, fatigue, non-productive cough, angina pectoris, syncope, peripheral edema, and rarely hemoptysis.
-These symptoms do not appear all at once, but develop over time, which is why many patients put off seeing a doctor, and thus fail to get a diagnosis.
-Additionally, there are four other types of major pulmonary hypertension (venous, hypoxic, thromboembolic, and miscellaneous), making a series of tests necessary to establish the exact type.
+Pulmonary Arterial Hypertension (PAH) is a disease when patients suffers from an increased blood pressure in the lung vasculature.
+Just like the patients with SARS, patients with PAH may suffer from shortness of breath.
+Other typical PAH symptoms are dizziness, non-productive cough, angina pectoris, syncope, fainting, fatigue, hemoptysis.
+These signs do not manifest all at once, which is why many patients do not visit a doctor, and thus make a wrong diagnosis.
+There are 4 additional types of pulmonary hypertension: (venous, thromboembolic, miscellaneous, hypoxic).
+The patient requires a series of tests to establish the type of the disease.